 Cocoa Powder: You should use natural unsweetened cocoa powder in this recipe.
-Do not use dutch process cocoa powder.
-Natural cocoa powder is most widely available and will be what you're likely to find in the grocery store baking aisle.
+Do not use Dutch process cocoa powder.
+Natural cocoa powder is the most widely available and will be what you're likely to find in the grocery store baking aisle.

 All-Purpose Flour: Flour gives these cookies structure.
 However, too much flour can make your cookies dry and crumbly.
 I like to weigh my flour to make sure I don't incorporate too much into the batter.
 I've included the weight measurement in the recipe below.

 Cookies typically spread because you didn't chill the dough properly before going in the oven.
 So make sure you don't skip this step!
 Chilling the dough firms up the fat, which helps prevent spread.

 The human eye isn't the best at estimating an equal amount of dough for each cookie.
 To ensure an even size, I like to use a cookie scoop or a scale.

 Typically this happens when you roll the cookies while they are still warm.
 Simply wait for them to cool down, and roll them in the sugar again.

 Ensure all your cold ingredients are at room temperature before baking your cookies.
 This will make it 100% easier for your cookie batter to come together without any lumps!

 Step 1) Whisk together flour, baking cocoa, baking powder, instant espresso powder, and salt in a large bowl.
 Set aside.
 Using a stand mixer fitted with a paddle attachment beat the butter on medium speed until light in color (about 1 minute).
 Add the brown sugar and beat on medium until creamed.
 Wipe down the sides and bottom of the bowl as necessary.

 Step 2) Add the egg, milk, and vanilla.
 Mix well until combined.
 Add the flour mixture to the bowl gradually, mixing at low speed.
 The batter will be thick at this point.